AcheronProject/AcheronDocs/docs/_sources/shark/cases.rst.txt

 If you want to check the 3D models of the cases, see the `gallery <gallery.html#d-previews-of-the-cases>`_ for in-browser renders.

 ..
-Attention:: The cases are not ready and were not prototyped; also feedback from the community is still underway so we are still setting on some matters before releasing them.
+Attention:: The short case was prototyped and is proven to fit the PCB and the plate.
+The tall case is in the prototyping process.

 Why not use Blender?
 ====================